jamesread/EMEA-SA2-Training/README.md

 1. A working KVM environment or
 2. OpenStack environment

+### Use correct networking

+These series of labs use no less than 5 networks if deplying with OpenStack, or 4 networks otherwise.
+It is obviously important to configure the correct networks in the correct places, and have a good understanding of what you're changing so as not to conflict.
+We'll mainly be working with 2x network ranges, make sure you know what these are for you before you continue;

+1. Flannel overlay network: xxx.xxx.xxx.xxx/16
+2. Kubernetes Services network: xxx.xxx.xxx.xxx/24

 ## Order that the labs should be delivered:

 1. [Deploy Atomic Hosts](deployAtomicHosts.md)